Social Work and Criminal Justice

 She and her husband, Mike, are the parents of two sons, Lucas and Conner, and a daughter, Rylie.
 Spending time with them is both a priority and a pleasure for her.
 They enjoy boating, swimming, and just being outdoors together.

 A licensed clinical social worker, and a certified alcohol and other drug counselor, he has worked with chronically mentally ill and chemically dependent populations, as well as provided individual, marital and family therapies.
-He is recognized as a substance abuse professional by the Illinois Alcohol and Other Drug Abuse Professional Certification Association.
+He is recognized as a Licensed Clinical Psychologist.
 He is also a member of the National and Illinois Psychological Associations.

-Flower gardening, baseball, old movies and bike rides are some of his leisure interests.
-He and his wife, Cynthia, reside in Kankakee and have two daughters, Meghan and Victoria, and two grandson, Jackson and Logan.
+Flower gardening, baseball, and old movies are some of his leisure interests.
+He and his wife, Cynthia, reside in Kankakee and have two daughters, Meghan and Victoria, and two grandsons, Jackson and Logan.

 During her career, she has worked with the aging population, the chronically mentally ill and chemically dependent adolescents.
-At Olivet, she teaches human behavior in the social environment, social work practice and topics in aging.
+At Olivet, she teaches human behavior in the social environment, research methods, social work practice and topics in disability.

 Her academic interests lie in the areas of self-care for the social work professional and disability policies across the lifespan.
-She served on the Social Work Advisory Council for Trinity Christian College.
+She served on the Board of Directors for PLOWS Council on Aging.

 She and her husband, Philip, have a daughter, Lucy, and a son, Harrison.
 They are active at Manteno Church of the Nazarene.

 Professor Cole joined Olivet's full-time faculty in 2015.
 She teaches introduction to social work and social work practice.
-Her licensure as a Certified Social Worker is from the State of Kentucky.
+Her licensure as a Licensed Clinical Social Worker is from the State of Illinois.

 Her most recent professional experiences includes providing social services to World War II, Korean War, and Vietnam War veterans and their families at Thomson-Hood Veterans Center in Wilmore, Kentucky.
 Prior to that she was lead case manager in the Senior Services Department of Catholic Charities, Diocese of Joliet, where she coordinated services for seniors to remain independent in their own homes.